 The major centre core accommodates the highest order mixed use centre activities providing a mix of commercial, business, professional, community, entertainment, retail and high density residential activities.
-The major centre core is the most intense urban setting, forms the heart of the UDA and is capable of servicing the whole UDA.
+The major centre is the most intense urban setting, forms the heart of the UDA and is capable of servicing the whole urban development area.